-Five years later and I’m still best friends with the person mentioned in this story.
+Although this happened several years ago, I’m still best friends with the person mentioned in this story.
 We share an unspeakable bond.
 Although we now live in different places and occasionally go weeks without speaking, this bond will never leave us.

 Sometimes God speaks through burning bushes.
 Sometimes God is in the thundering wind.
 Sometimes he speaks in a still, small voice.
 But sometimes, his comfort is felt in the long embrace of a weeping friend, one of the only other people who feels your pain.